Hello from everyone at Bungie,

 -

-- Try to be active and exercise.
+- Try to be active.

-- Set realistically attainable goals for yourself.
+- Set attainable goals for yourself.

 - Try to spend time with other people and confide in a trusted friend or relative.